 Watch a Spooky Movie

 Grab your blankets, snuggle on the sofa and watch a spooky movie together.
 Share the snacks round, or order a takeaway, and you’ve got the perfect night in together.
-Our faves (for the big one – the wee one won’t sit through a movie yet) are:
+Some family friendly favourites are:

 Build a bird feeder